YouTube Stars Stress Out, Just Like The Rest Of Us

 To help maintain her mental equilibrium, Lauren Riihimaki filters out commenters' negative language "like 'ugly.'
 'Fat.'
 'Stupid.'
 'Loser.'
 Just any bad word," she says.
 "I have like, 200 words filtered out, because, it's just like anything negative.
 If you don't need to see that, then you might as well not see it if you have the option to."

 The upside to managing YouTube stars, says Wescott, is that he can generally tell how his clients are doing because they're on social media all the time.
 When they're clearly overwhelmed, he tells them to get offline for a while.
 Stop being a brand.
-Take some time, just to be a person again.
+Take some time just to be a person again.